Coder-Python/real-estate-price-prediction/README.md

 The base url return "Alive !" when the server is up and running.

-The "/predict" endpoint is used to make prediction : https://flask-api-ysw1.onrender.com/predict
+The "/predict" endpoint with POST method is used to make prediction : https://flask-api-ysw1.onrender.com/predict

 ## Data format :

-The POST request should be made with this json format ("HOUSE" or "APARTMENT" can be used for "Type_of_property", if the string is empty, "House" will be used by default) :
+The POST request should be made with this json format ("HOUSE" or "APARTMENT" can be used for "Type_of_property", but if the string is empty, "House" will be used by default), all values are mandatory :

 ```json
 {